Mike Kelley (artist)

 Michael Kelley (October 27, 1954 – c.
-January 31, 2012) was an American artist.
-His work involved found objects, textile banners, drawings, assemblage, collage, performance and video.
+January 31, 2012) was an American artist whose work involved found objects, textile banners, drawings, assemblage, collage, performance, photography, sound and video.
+He also worked on curatorial projects; collaborated with many other artists and musicians; and left a formidable body of critical and creative writing.
 He often worked collaboratively and had produced projects with artists Paul McCarthy, Tony Oursler, and John Miller.
 Writing in The New York Times, in 2012, Holland Cotter described the artist as "one of the most influential American artists of the past quarter century and a pungent commentator on American class, popular culture and youthful rebellion."

+Kelley agreed to an interview by Tulsa Kinney from Los Angeles-based Artillery magazine, which was conducted two weeks before his death.

 Early life

-Kelley was born in Wayne, Michigan, a suburb of Detroit, to a working class Roman Catholic family in October 1954.
+Kelley was born in Wayne, Michigan, a suburb of Detroit, to a working-class Roman Catholic family in October 1954.
 His father was in charge of maintenance for a public school system; his mother was a cook in the executive dining room at Ford Motor Company.
 In his early years he was involved with the area's music scene, which spawned bands such as Iggy and the Stooges, and was a member of the noise band Destroy All Monsters.
 In 1976, Kelley graduated from the University of Michigan and then moved to Los Angeles.
-In 1978 he graduated from the California Institute of the Arts with a Master of Fine Arts, where he admired the work of his teachers John Baldessari, Laurie Anderson, David Askevold and Douglas Huebler and fully embraced the ideals of the avant-garde.
+In 1978, he graduated from the California Institute of the Arts with a Master of Fine Arts, where he admired the work of his teachers John Baldessari, Laurie Anderson, David Askevold and Douglas Huebler and fully embraced the ideals of the avant-garde.